-The first episode of The HSP World Podcast introduces the format of the Podcast and the hosts.
-The format for The HSP World Podcast is Guest Question, Connection and Conversation.
+Welcome to the first episode of The HSP World Podcast!
+It introduces the format of the Podcast and the hosts which is Guest Question, Connection and Conversation.

 Thomas: Hello and welcome to the HSP world podcast.
 I’m Thomas.